 Support from the SPS National Office

-- If a registration fee is going to be charged, please include it as income in the budget list.
+- If a registration fee will be charged, please include it as income in the budget file.
 You can send your request by email to the lydia [at] aip.org (national office).

-Note: SPS advisors are responsible for fulfilling these requirements.
+- Note: SPS advisors are responsible for fulfilling these requirements.
 Requirements not met will incur forfeiture of future chapter funding.

-- Upon receipt of request, an initial installment of $250 will be sent to the advisor a few weeks before the meeting.
+2. Upon receipt of request, an initial installment of $500 will be sent to the advisor a few weeks before the meeting.

-lquijada [at] aip.org (Lydia Quijada)
+Please contact lquijada [at] aip.org (Lydia Quijada) with any questions!